direktiv/direktiv.github.io/docs/examples/automatically-blur-nsfw-images.md

 ---

 # Introduction
-We're going to be creating a workflow that takes an image via a URL and checks if it is safe for work then outputs the response either blurred or unblurred depending on the contents.
+We're going to be creating a workflow that takes an image via a URL and checks if it is safe for work using Googles Vision api.
+The response of this workflow will either be the image unaltered or blurred (if the contents are explicit).

-We will need 'imagerecognition' to describe whether the image is safe for work, 'blur' container to blur the image and a simple requester container to get the contents of the url.
+This workflow requires three functions:

+- The `imagerecognition` container to determine if the image at a URL is safe for work.
+- The `blur` container to fetch and apply a blur filter to the image at the URL.
+- The `request` container to fetch the unaltered image at the URL.

 ```yaml
 id: check-image